Updated 11 November 2019

 Over the last five years Ashley and I have been busy offering workshops for groups of crafters, giving talks and writing articles.
 The blog on this site (mostly written by Ashley) shares our experience of growing dyeplants.
 We also sell dye plants and seeds at selected craft events.

 In June 2019 we started to offer workshops here in Hitchin.

 Our first workshop on how to plan and plant a dye garden has proved very popular, with people glad to get some hands on experience of a working dye garden to help design their own growing spaces.
 Everyone goes home with some seeds, seedlings and young plants to put the ideas into practice as soon as possible.
-There is one more course of the year coming up in October, followed by more throughout 2020 (dates to follow).
+Our next courses will be 7th March and 19th April 2020 and can be booked here.

 All good wishes